The First Fleet brought the first white settlers to Australia.

 There were 11 ships in the First Fleet.

 The soldiers and convicts were led by Captain Arthur Phillip.

 The settlement landed at Sydney Cove on January 26, 1788.

 In the 1770s the discovery of steam power created new industries in the cities of England.
 People left country areas to find work in the new factories using steam power and cities became overcrowded, dirty, and with an increase in crime, unsafe.
 Harsh punishments were handed to criminals for their crimes and these included transportation.
 Transportation meant that convicts were sent to work for the rest of their lives in one of England's colonies.

 The First Fleet carried the first white settlers to Australia

 Before 1787 convicts from England had been sent to British colonies in North America.
 But, after the Americans fought the British in the Revolutionary War, drove them out and became the United States of America, the British need a new place to send their convicts.
-The First Fleet was the first group of ships to carry convicts to Australia.
-Captain Arthur Phillip was in charge and his job was to establish a settlement in Australia.
+The First Fleet was the first group of ships to carry convicts to the British colony in Australia.
+Captain Arthur Phillip was in charge and his job was to establish a convict settlement in Australia.